 The talented chef responsible for the delicious eats we enjoyed during our visit.
 Their burger was HANDS down amazing, my favorite in Paso Robles!

 The line up of wines we tried during our visit.

 Steve Cass, me and winemaker Sterling Kragten.
 Read more about the Cass Winery team here.

 Brecon Estate is a Boutique Estate winery nestled in the rolling westside hills outside of Paso Robles, California.
-With an international award-winning winemaker Brecon is a winery not to be missed during a Paso Robles visit.
-What I love about Brecon is that it’s owned by a husband and wife (I’m all about family owned businesses coming from one myself) and has a super cool, chill setting.
+You should definitely visit Brecon during a tour of Paso Robles Wineries.
+In fact, they have an award-winning winemaker!
+I love the husband and wife duo owners at Brecon; it’s great supporting family-owned businesses (coming from one myself).
+Plus, it has a super cool, chill setting.
 There is a cool modern tasting room overlooking the vineyards and super chill outdoor seating (picnic tables, a fire pit….).
 7450 Vineyard Dr, Paso Robles, CA 93446.
 (805) 239-2200